~26% of Reading & Writing · ~14 questions per test

 Learn the rules explicitly, not by instinct.
 Create a reference sheet of the 10–12 most common rules (comma splice, semicolon, colon, dash, subject-verb agreement, pronoun agreement, verb tense, modifier placement, parallel structure, apostrophes).
 Practice identifying which rule each question tests before solving it.
 Rule-identification before answer-selection is the fastest path to accuracy.

-What is the difference between a colon and a semicolon on the SAT?
+What is the difference between a colon and a semicolon on the test?

 A semicolon joins two independent clauses that are closely related in meaning.
 A colon introduces a list, explanation, or elaboration—what follows the colon must be a direct explanation or expansion of what precedes it.
 Crucially, what comes before a colon must always be an independent clause; what comes before a semicolon must also be an independent clause.
 The difference is in what follows: after a semicolon you need another independent clause; after a colon you can have a clause, a phrase, or a list.